Alerting & On-Call — Observability & Reliability

 - Centralized secret storage with encryption at rest and fine-grained access control

-- Secrets should never be in code, environment variables, or container images
+- Secrets should never live in code, environment variables, or container images

-- Dynamic secrets (generated on-demand with TTL) are more secure than static credentials
+- Dynamic secrets (generated on-demand with a TTL) beat static credentials for security

-- Automatic rotation reduces the blast radius of compromised credentials
+- Automatic rotation shrinks the blast radius when credentials get compromised

-- Audit logging tracks who accessed which secret and when — essential for compliance
+- Audit logging tracks who accessed which secret and when, which is non-negotiable for compliance

 Common Mistakes with Secrets Management

-- Committing secrets to git — even if deleted, they persist in git history forever
+- Committing secrets to git.
+Even after deletion, they persist in git history forever.

 - Not rotating secrets after an employee leaves or a breach is suspected